krikun98/Skean/README.md

 Please refer to the [nrfmicro wiki](https://github.com/joric/nrfmicro/wiki/bootloader) for the flashing instructions.
 It's the same as the nrfmicro_833 bootloader with a modified USB device name.

-[Default firmware](../../releases/latest/download/firmware.zip) files are also there, and you can use the [Skean](https://github.com/krikun98/zmk-config/tree/skean) `zmk-config` branch for customisation.
+[Default firmware](../../releases/latest/download/firmware.zip) files are also there, and you can use the [Skean](https://github.com/krikun98/skean-zmk-config) config template for customization.

-**IMPORTANT NOTE**: if your Skean was flashed with the bootloader from the 0.2 release, you need to flash the [update UF2](../../releases/firmware/download/bootloader_update.uf2) to use the latest ZMK version.
+**IMPORTANT NOTE**: if your Skean was flashed with the bootloader from the 0.2 release, you need to flash the [update UF2](../../releases/V0.2.1/download/bootloader_update.uf2) to use the latest ZMK version.
-More info is available in the [Releases](https://github.com/krikun98/Skean/releases/tag/firmware) tab.
+More info is available in the [Releases](https://github.com/krikun98/Skean/releases/tag/V0.2.1) tab.

 ### BOM/Build instructions